chrisvanmeer/vault-fundamentals/README.md

 bash vault-tmux.sh
 ```

-Tmux will be started with the following configuration:
+`tmux` will be started with the following configuration:

 ```text
 ┌────────────────────────────────────────────────┐  ┌────────────────────────┬───────────────────────┐  ┌────────────────────────┬───────────────────────┐